-There has been a lot of talk recently about the how the supposed “housing bubble” is being caused by negative gearing and that to resolve this the government will be removing these benefits.
+There has been a lot of talks recently about how the supposed “housing bubble” is being caused by negative gearing and that to resolve this the government will be removing these benefits.

 In actual fact, the concept of the “housing bubble” they refer to simply doesn’t exist, and furthermore, it’s actually impossible to measure the effect of negative gearing alone.